graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 #### Implement `ISubscriptionEventPublisher`

-Whatever your technology of choice the first step is to create and register a custom publisher.
-How your individual class functions will vary widely depending on your implementation.
+Whatever your technology of choice the first step is to create and register a custom publisher that implements `ISubscriptionEventPublisher`.
+How your publisher class functions will vary widely depending on your implementation.

 ```C#
     public interface ISubscriptionEventPublisher